SubsurfaceStudios/netswap-archive/spec/Responses/resolve_pointer_op_ack.md

 ### Data

-This ACK contains no data in the Data block.
+Data contained in this ACK is the raw data set in the global buffer by the owner of this address.